Legrandgroup/librtsgtree/README.md

 Such a tree will allow addressing 22 nodes at least (most unbalanced tree, nodes placed only in a daisy chain) or B=2^22-1=4194303 nodes at most (balanced tree).

-Subnet and hosts addresses are :
+Subnet and hosts addresses are:

 10.0.0.0 (10.0.0.0 reserved for network, 10.0.0.3 reserved for broadcast, 10.0.0.1 and 10.0.0.2 for hosts)